-CEMF Section Requirement 5.1b Works i. s which can be undertaken outside of Standard construction hours without any further approval include: Those which have been described in respective environmental assessments as being required to take place 24/7.
-For example, tunnelling and underground excavations and supporting activities will be required 24/7 Section 4.3 ii.
-Works which are determined to comply with the relevant Noise Management Level at sensitive receivers; iii.
-The delivery of materials outside of approved hours as required by the Police or other authorities (including Sydney Roads) for safety reasons; iv.
-Where it is required to avoid the loss of lives, property and / or to prevent environmental harm in an emergency; and ۷.
+CEMF Section Requirement Document Reference 5.1b Works which can be undertaken outside of Standard construction hours without any further approval include: Those which have been described in respective environmental assessments as being required to take place 24/7.
+For example, tunnelling and underground excavations and supporting activities will be required 24/7 Works which are determined to comply with the relevant Noise Management Level at sensitive receivers; The delivery of materials outside of approved hours as required by the Police or other authorities (including Sydney Roads) for safety reasons; Section 4.3 iv.
+Where it is required to avoid the loss of lives, property and / or to prevent environmental harm in an emergency; and v.
 Where written agreement is reached with all affected receivers.
-5.1c Principal Contractors may apply for EPA approval to undertake works outside of normal working hours under their respective Environment Protection Licenses Section 4.3 5.3a Princi pal Contractors will consider the following in the layout of construction sites: Attachment 2 i.
+5.1c Section 4.3 5.3a Principal Contractors will consider the following in the layout of construction sites: i.
 The location of noise intensive works and 24 hour activities in relation to noise sensitive receivers; ii.
 The location of site access and egress points in relation to noise and light sensitive receivers, especially for sites proposed to be utilised 24 hours per day; iii.
 The use of site buildings to shield noisy activities from receivers; iv.
-The use of noise barriers and / or acoustic sheds where feasible and reasonable for sites proposed to be regularly used outside of daytime hours; ۷.
+The use of noise barriers and / or acoustic sheds where feasible and reasonable for sites proposed to be regularly used outside of daytime hours; v.
 Aim to minimise the requirement for reversing, especially of heavy vehicles; and vi.
 Any applicable requirements of the Construction Traffic Management Framework (CTMF).
+Attachment 2